RedisTimeSeries/RedisTimeSeries/docs/commands/ts.queryindex.md

 OK
 {{< / highlight >}}

-Query the sensors in the kitchen to find all the keys associated with that room.
+Retrieve keys of all time series representing sensors located in the kitchen.

 {{< highlight bash >}}
 127.0.0.1:6379> TS.QUERYINDEX room=kitchen